orbitalquark/textadept/doc/manual/6_Startup.md

 ## Post-Core (`init.lua`)

 After loading the core modules, Textadept begins loading additional modules.
-It first checks for a `~/.textadept/init.lua` user module.
-If the module is found, it is run and skips loading the default modules specified in `init.lua`.
+It first checks for your `~/.textadept/init.lua`.
+If the file does not exist, all default modules listed in `init.lua` are loaded.

-Otherwise a mixture of core extension and generic modules are loaded.
+Your `~/.textadept/init.lua` is a great place to specify what modules you want to use.
+They can be Textadept's default ones, or ones that you create.
+As an
+example:

+    -- ~/.textadept/init.lua
+    require 'ext/keys'
+    require 'ext/find'
+    -- require 'ext/command_entry' -- do not load Lua command entry require 'ext/mime_types'
+    -- require 'ext/menu' -- do not load the menubar
+    require 'ext/key_commands'

+    require 'textadept' -- bookmarks, editing, snippets, etc.

+    -- my modules in ~/.textadept/modules
+    require 'foo'
+    require 'bar'

+Please note Textadept does NOT load your `~/.textadept/init.lua`'s modules in addition to its own.
+This defeats the purpose of maximum extensibility.
+If your `init.lua` exists, Textadept assumes that file tells it exactly what to load.
+If you have an empty `init.lua`, no modules are loaded.

 After loading the additional modules, Textadept parses command line arguments, or if none are specified, reloads the last saved session.